UK Announces Universal Service Obligation

 The new Universal Service Obligation (USO) is a UK-wide measure, intended to fill the gap left by the UK Government’s existing broadband roll-out programs, to deliver broadband connections to the hardest to reach premises in the UK.

 Genesis is primed to play a critical role in helping the government achieve the recently announced, legally-binding, USO which promises to address the more than 1 million homes currently receiving a very poor connection.

 In parallel to preparing for ﬁeld trials in the US, Genesis has moved forward with commercially developing its long reach technology.
-The Genesis Digital Broadband Extender (DBE), will enable both mBond and DSL Rings to be delivered over greater distances to enterprises and homes respectively.
+The Genesis DSL Broadband Extender (DBE), will enable both DBA and DSL Rings to be delivered over greater distances to enterprises and homes respectively.

 The UK USO announcement followed the government’s rejection of British Telecom’s proposal to voluntarily deliver a universal service on its own terms and the government’s decision to provide everyone in the UK with a legal right to broadband”.